djangsters/redis-tasks/docs/source/index.rst

 The Middleware
 ---------------

-As you know a middleware is a piece of code which is sitting between some kind of request and the actual code that is going to be executed and ``redis-tasks`` is no exception.
+A middleware is a piece of code which is sitting between some kind of request and the actual code that is going to be executed and ``redis-tasks`` is no exception.
 Just before the actual running, the framework passes the task as first class function to the middleware.
-This means that the worker had processed the information from the ``Queue``, gotten the task and its arguments and created a middleware instance.
-And then you are responsible for manually calling your task.
+That means the worker had processed the information from the ``Queue`` already, gotten the task and its arguments and created a middleware instance.
+Then it calls a method of this instance with appropriate information.
+You are left on your own when and how to run the task.

 In the following example we've created a middleware for delaying the task
 execution: